reactjs/react.dev/content/docs/higher-order-components.md

 this.inputEl.focus();
 ```

 This is not a perfect solution by any means.
 We prefer that refs remain a library concern, rather than require you to manually handle them.
-We are exploring ways to solve this problem so that using an HOC is unobservable.
+We are exploring ways to solve this problem so that using a HOC is unobservable.